shiang-luong/interactive-decision-tree/README.md

 * Includes a database to store potential referrals (lawyers, free legal service providers, etc).
 Users can be prompted to see a list of referrals in their area by adding the prompt text anywhere in the decision tree, enclosed in double curly braces (e.g, "{{ Get a referral }}").
 * User clicks on referral sources can be tracked in the included database.
-* Admins can run reports on user clicks on referral sources [TODO - in progress]
+* Admins can run reports on user clicks on referral sources.
 * Trees can be themed using themes from [Bootswatch](http://bootswatch.com/);

 ## Install